Chua Mia Tee: Career

-Art
+Art and influence

-Chua's oil painting, National Language Class (1959), has been interpreted as reflecting an emerging nationalist Malayan identity, with Malay language uniting the various ethnic communities.
-The painting depicts Singaporeans of different ethnicities attempting to free themselves from English, the language of their colonial masters, by learning Malay, the national language of Singapore, Malaya, and the Malay World.
-They are seated at a round table, a symbol of equality, with the Malay teacher posing two simple questions to his students: Siapa nama kamu?
+Chua's oil painting National Language Class (1959) depicts Singaporeans of different ethnicities learning Malay—the national language of Singapore, Malaya, and the Malay World—to free themselves from English, the language of their colonial rulers.
+In preparation for merger with Malaya, left-wing Chinese school students at the time demanded to study of Malay instead of English at their Chinese medium schools.
+The painting reflects this emerging Malayan national identity, with Malay language uniting different ethnic communities.
+Seated at a round table, which symbolizes equality, the Malay teacher poses two questions to his students: Siapa nama kamu?
 Di-mana awak tinggal?
 (What is your name?
 Where do you live?).
-These seemingly simple questions are loaded with political symbolism, illustrating the dynamics of the late 1950s and early 1960s, when the Malay language was a social bridge and major medium of communication in Singapore.
-Then, left-wing Chinese school students demanded that the study of Malay replace English in their Chinese medium schools in preparation for merger with Malaya.
+These seemingly simple questions are loaded with political symbolism, illustrating the importance of Malay language, as a social bridge and main means of communicating in Singapore during the late 1950s and early 1960s.

+Chua's art has inspired many other artists.
+For example, Koh, Buck Song, the National Gallery Singapore's poet-in-residence 2021-22, in his book of poems and haiga art, the world anew (2023), has a poem titled "industry" that responds to Chua's painting "Workers in a Canteen" (1974), as well as a haiga artwork titled "racial harmony" inspired by Chua's painting "Eating on Banana Leaves" (1979).